August Hirt: World War II

-Jewish skeleton collection
+Jewish skull collection

 The Ahnenerbe under the Third Reich was a society that organised "medical experiments" on prisoners.
-Hirt conceived and directed one called the Jewish skeleton collection, which was begun but not completed as intended.
+Hirt conceived and directed one called the Jewish skull collection, which was begun but not completed as intended.
 He also performed experiments on cadavers and collected human skulls.
 He was appointed director since 1941 of the Institute of Anatomy in Strasbourg.
-He wanted to create a collection of skulls of "Judeo-Bolsheviks", as part of his research on race.
+He wanted to create a collection of skulls of "Judeo–Bolsheviks", as part of his research on race.
 According to him, the Jewish race was on the point of extinction and he wished to gather a collection of them while there was still time.
-Hirt sent his project to Heinrich Himmler.
-Hirt wrote of this project: "There are important collections of skulls of nearly all the races and peoples.
-Except for the Jews, of which science has so few skulls, so it is not possible to draw any meaningful inferences.
-The war in the East gives us the opportunity to fill the gap.
-We have the opportunity to acquire a tangible scientific document by procuring the skulls of Jewish-Bolsheviks who embody the disgusting but characteristic subhuman."
+Hirt sent his project to Reichsführer-SS Heinrich Himmler.
+Hirt wrote of this project: "We have large collections of skulls of almost all races and peoples at our disposal.
+Of the Jewish race, however, only a very few specimens of skulls are available...
+The war in the East now presents us with the opportunity to overcome this deficiency."

 Hirt conceived the project to go beyond a collection of skulls, to a collection of Jewish skeletons and so presented his research plan to Himmler.
 He approved the project so that Hirt could begin his "medical experiments."
-Working with the Ahnenerbe division, Wolfram Sievers, Bruno Beger, Hans Fleischhacker and Hirt together collected people from among the Auschwitz inmates in order to create an anatomical specimen collection specifically of Jews.
+Working with the Ahnenerbe, Wolfram Sievers, Bruno Beger, Hans Fleischhacker and Hirt together collected people from among the Auschwitz concentration camp inmates in order to create an anatomical specimen collection specifically of Jews.
 Hirt proposed to use the small-scale gas chamber at Natzweiler-Struthof to murder the people selected, keeping their corpses intact, and then have their corpses shipped immediately to the Anatomical Institute in Strasbourg for the casts and skeletons he wanted for this collection.

 Hirt directed that 115 persons be selected for measurements: 79 Jewish men, 30 Jewish women, 2 Poles, and 4 "Asians".
 They were selected among the inmates in August 1943 at Auschwitz by his assistants, the anthropologists Bruno Beger and Hans Fleischhacker.
 The group was quarantined to protect them from a typhus epidemic in the camp.
 Measurements were taken of the selected inmates at Auschwitz.
-Of those initially selected, it is believed that 89 persons (60 men and 29 women) were sent to Natzweiler-Struthof.
+Of those initially selected, it is believed that 89 persons (60 men and 29 women) were sent to the Natzweiler-Struthof concentration camp.
 Three men died en route, leaving 86 people.